sommerc/expansion_factor_bftm/README.md

   -pre_um PRE_UM        The pixel-size in micro-meter of the pre-expansion image -n_cpus N_CPUS        Number of CPUS used for parallel execution (default: number of available CPUS)
 ```

+## Distortion analysis
+---
+For the local distortion analysis we provide an IPython notebook 'distortion_analysis.ipynb' located in the demo folder.

+Start Jupyter-Notebook from your Anaconda installation and open the 'distortion_analysis.ipynb'.

+This notebook uses the result of 'bf_template_match' to quantify the extent of local distortions.

+The processing steps are:
+1. Import required Python modules
+2. Define helper functions
+3. Specify input parameters
+4. Compute local distortion field (from pre- to post-expansion image)
+5. Calculates the magnitude and angular histograms of the distortion field

+Each code block can be executed by "SHIFT+Enter".